General Information / What’s New for the 2025 Olympiad

 At the Olympiad, citizens and residents of the USA will represent their state, while citizens and residents of the rest of the world will represent their country.
 The state or country that a student plays for is known as their Affiliation.
 The preliminary rounds of the International History Bee World Championships will be used to determine the composition of National and State teams for the team events at the Olympiad.
 Normally, the top three students from a country or state will form the A Team for that country of state, the next top three scoring students will form Team B and so on per age group.
 However, some teams may consist of just two students due to the need for rounding, while solo students will be paired up with students from a different country or state.
 Solo teams will not be permitted.
 This schematic outlines how the number of students from each Affiliation in each Age Division determines how many students are on each team from that Affiliation within that Age Division.

 Note that solo students are likely to be paired up with other solo students who are from a nearby state or country, or at least with students from a state or country where some geographical coherence can be established.
-For example, at the 2023 Olympiad, solo students from Arizona, California, and Kansas made up a team called Team US West, while a group of two students from Singapore and the United Arab Emirates made up a team called Team Asia.
+For example, at the 2023 Olympiad, solo students from Arizona, California, and Kansas made up a team called Team US West (which in fact that won the International History Bowl World Championship title for the Varsity Division), while a group of two students from Singapore and the United Arab Emirates made up a team called Team Asia.
 Team formation is done exclusively by Olympiad staff.
 If a student is a solo player from their Affiliation within their age division, they cannot request to play with anyone else.

 For each division, there will be an individual Overall Olympiad World Champion.
 For the Elementary, Intermediate, and Middle School Divisions, this is the student with the combined highest position in the International History Bee World Championships, Battery Exam, and Written Exam.
-For the Junior Varsity and Varsity Divisions, this is the student with the combined highest position in the Battery Exam, Historiography competition, and the Written Exam).
-There will also be a champion country or state based on the highest position in the medals count (this is for all divisions combined aside from the Collegiate Division).
+For the Junior Varsity and Varsity Divisions, this is the student with the combined highest position in the International History Bee World Championships, Battery Exam, Historiography Exam, and the Written Exam.
+There will also be a champion country or state based on the highest position in the Medals Table (this is for all divisions combined, though this does not include the Family and Friends Medals Table nor the Historical Games Medals Table).

 Eligibility